nextflow-io/nextflow/README.md

 The very first time you run it, it will automatically download all the libraries required by the build process.
 It may take some minutes to complete.

-When complete, execute the program by using the `nextflow.sh` launch script in the project directory.
+When complete, execute the program by using the `run.sh` launch script in the project directory.

-In order to create the self-contained executable package launch Gradle specifying the *pack* task, using the following command:

-    $ ./gradlew pack

 Required dependencies
 ---------------------

-Java 7 or higher
+Oracle Java 7 (Java 8 will be supported as soon as Groovy 2.3 will be released).

 Documentation